DinethPrabashana/core4/README.md

 ### What’s included

-- New database table: `maintenance_records` to persist records with timestamps, engineer name, status, readings (as JSON), recommended action, notes, annotated image snapshot, and anomaly list.
+- New database table: `maintenance_records` to persist records with timestamps, engineer name, status, readings (as JSON), recommended action, notes, annotated image snapshot, anomaly list, and a snapshot `location` (editable per record so you can override or refine the transformer's stored location).
 - Backend REST API (full CRUD):
   - `GET /api/records?transformer_id=...&inspection_id=...` – list records (optionally filter by transformer and inspection)
   - `POST /api/records` – create a record snapshot